danbev/learning-nodejs/README.md

     env->set_tick_callback_function(args[0].As<Function>());

     env->SetMethod(args[1].As<Object>(), "runMicrotasks", RunMicrotasks);

-So, here we are setting a methed named `runMicrotasks` on the `_runMicrotasks` object passed to `_setupNextTick`.
+So, here we are setting a method named `runMicrotasks` on the `_runMicrotasks` object passed to `_setupNextTick`.

     // Do a little housekeeping.